harshprasad92/Assignment/README.md

 2. Add chromedriver/gechodriver/IeDriver excutable under the folder 'pathToProjectRootFolder/Assignment/src/main/resources/drivers' which is compatible with the one in the machine/server and the driver selection for execution can be changed form testng.xml
 3. Once the above is done, under the project root folder execute the commmand 'mvn install' for first time and then 'mvn clean test' for every subsequent test
 4. The reports after every execution can be viewed at URL: 'pathToProjectRootFolder/Assignment/target/cucumber-reports/report.html'
+5. An execution video of the test suite is present in the root folder for the project for the reference